draganovdimitar2/pygame/README.md

 ## Games Included

-### 1. Snake Game (under development)
+### 1. Snake Game
 A simple Snake game where the player controls a growing snake, aiming to collect food while avoiding collisions with itself and the screen boundaries.
-Please note that this game is still in development, and features may change.

 ### 2. Flappy Bird Clone
 A basic Flappy Bird clone where the player controls a bird that must navigate through gaps between pipes by flapping its wings.